Seagrass Ecosystem Accounting

 Seagrass meadows are described in IUCN GET as "important sources of organic matter, much of which is retained by seagrass sediments.
 Seagrasses are the only subtidal marine flowering plants and underpin the high productivity of these systems."
 See Keith et al. (2020), M1.1 Seagrass meadows. ↩︎

-SDG Target 14.2 calls for countries to "by 2020, sustainably manage and protect marine and coastal ecosystems to avoid significant adverse impacts, including by strengthening their resilience, and take action for their restoration in order to achieve healthy and productive oceans." ↩︎
+SDG Target 14.2 calls for countries to "by 2020, sustainably manage and protect marine and coastal ecosystems to avoid significant adverse impacts, including by strengthening their resilience, and take action for their restoration in order to achieve healthy and productive oceans."
+(The 2020 target year has passed; this target remains relevant under the post-2020 biodiversity and ocean governance frameworks.) ↩︎

 SEEA EA provides the methodological framework for ecosystem accounting, including ecosystem extent accounts, condition accounts, ecosystem services flow accounts, and monetary accounts.
 See United Nations (2021), particularly Chapters 4-11. ↩︎